-The current survival rate of Idiopathic Pulmonary Fibrosis (IPF) is as low as some of the most devastating cancers.
+The current survival rate of Pulmonary Fibrosis (PF) is as low as some of the most devastating cancers.
 Thanks to research, recent advances in new treatments are helping to slow the progression of the disease in some cases.

 While this is promising, more research is desperately needed to better understand this complex disease so we can drive further progress of treatments, improve the late rate of diagnosis, support psychological management and search for a cure.